 7 Tips to Help You Juggle Like a Pro

-Things didn’t go well for the spoiled Veruca.
+If you remember, it didn’t go well for the spoiled Veruca.
 She was sent down the garbage shoot for her “I want it now!
 I want it all!” attitude.
-Only after time marinating in trash did she make changes.
+It took marinating in trash for her to make changes.

-Veruca’s parents are to blame for her rotten, want it all attitude!
-They indulged her behavior and put up with her tantrums.
-The only person I can blame for my want to do it all attitude is me.
+While Veruca’s parents are to blame for her rotten, want it all attitude because they indulged her behavior and put up with her tantrums.
+The only person I can blame for my want to do it all attitude: me.

 1. Less is More